jayaram998/My-HDL-Bits-Solutions/README.md

-# Hello everyone I'm Jayaram,
+# Hello Everyone I'm Jayaram,
 This notes is for learning purpose, Here i will provide my solution of https://hdlbits.01xz.net/wiki/Problem_sets questions.
 If you have any other method to solve these prolem feel free to use, here I'm providing what i know.

 Let's start